 Can I join a Dropbox Family plan if I already have a Plus or Professional account?

 Yes.
 If you have a Dropbox Plus or Professional account and are invited to join Dropbox Family, there’s no need to change your plan.
 Your individual account will be refunded for the prorated cost of your original plan and your plan will be changed to Dropbox Family.
 If you’d rather keep your original plan, ask the person who invited you to send a new invite to a different email address.
 You can then set up a new account that will be associated with a Family plan.

 Are there any limitations on who can join a Family plan?

 Yes.
-You won’t be able to join a Family plan if you’ve purchased extended version history for a Dropbox Plus or Professional account.
+You won’t be able to join a Family plan if you’ve purchased extended version history.
 You also can’t join a Family plan with an email associated with a Dropbox Business account, or if you’re in a restricted country or region.

 How do I merge my existing Dropbox account with a Family plan?

 There’s no need to make any changes to your account, or move any files or folders, when you purchase or join a Dropbox Family plan.
 Your plan will change to Dropbox Family, but your account profile, settings, and files will remain the same.
 However, only the Family manager can view or change billing info for the plan so if you previously had a Plus or Pro subscription, you may no longer have access to billing information.